kristjanjansen/kristjanjansen.ee/resume/index.md

 2010-2019 | "Designing with Artifical Intelligence", "Design for Large Screens" and "Introduction to UX" workshops in Estonian Academy of Arts
-2016 | Semester course "UX and UI design" for Computer Science students in Tartu University, Estonia 2011-2012 | Workshops on paper prototyping, visual storytelling and form usability in DDVE, Tartu University, Estonia
+2016 | Semester course "UX and UI design" for Computer Science students in Tartu University, Estonia 2011-2012 | Workshops on paper prototyping, visual storytelling and form usability in DDVE, Tartu University, Estonia 2012-2019 | Design and technology educator in Kuressaare Vocational School

 #### Conference presentations